EpsilonZero885/2023-CCNY-AIAA-Flight-Sensor-Array/README.txt

 	Development of an Arduino-based flight data recorder for use in the 2023 AIAA DBF competition by the CCNY AIAA chapter

 Goal:
-	Setup IMU w microcontroller to record (and save to SD) data collected during flight testing for post-processing in MATLAB
+	Record sensor data and pwm motor inputs during flight testing for post-processing in MATLAB

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Parts ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Kyle's stuff: